joeroe/WAsiaPaleoFloraENM/README.md

-# BadiaPaleoFloraENM

-This package presents ecological niche models (ENM) of paleoflora in the *Badia*, focusing on taxa known to be exploited by Epipalaeolithic foragers in the region c.
-14,500 BP.
+# Data and code for 'Biogeography of crop progenitors and wild plant resources in the terminal Pleistocene and Early Holocene of West Asia, 14.7–8.3 ka'

+This research compendium contains the data and code accompanying our paper:

+> Roe, Joe and Amaia Arranz-Otaegui, in prep.
+Biogeography of crop progenitors
+> and wild plant resources in the terminal Pleistocene and Early Holocene of
+> West Asia, 14.7–8.3 ka

-The analysis is a work in progress.
+It is a [Quarto manuscript](https://quarto.org/docs/manuscripts/) written in Markdown with embedded R code.
-See `analysis/analysis.Rmd`.

-## Usage
+To rerender the manuscript (in PDF format), use `quarto render paper.qmd`.
+Executing the R code requires that R and the packages listed at the top of `paper.qmd` are installed.

-### Large raster data
+## Large raster data

 This analysis uses a number of large, remote raster files that cannot be conveniently packaged here in their original forms.
 These include data from [Paleoclim](http://www.paleoclim.org), [SoilGrids](https://www.isric.org/explore/soilgrids), and [OpenTopography](https://opentopography.org) (NASADEM).